simplay/ruby-exercises/tasks.md

 ```

-Bonus: Instead of using hashes, implement a class `Article` that stores the name and price of an article.
+**Bonus**: Instead of using hashes, implement a class `Article` that stores the name and price of an article.
 Change the previous code to append `Article` instances.
 Don't forget to define corresponding getters.

 Example: With your implementation someone should be able to define a new article the following way: